DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

   that R is more likely to be not 0.

-- p-value for that t-test, which gives a level of statistical confidence (e.g.,“x is correlated with y, at the 99% level of confidence”)
+- p-value for that t-test, which gives a level of statistical confidence (e.g.,“x is correlated with y, at a 99% level of confidence”)

 - a confidence interval, stating that we are certain the actual value of R is between these values at a given level of confidence (e.g., “we